- Publications and resources

 Step 2 - Submit application form

-The form should be sent to CASA service centre
+The form should be sent to Aircraft Certification at email@example.com.

-The Service Centre will review the application to ensure that you have answered the relevant questions and provided any documents requested in the application.
+Aircraft Certification will review the application to ensure that you have answered the relevant questions and provided the necessary documents.

-Should the application be incomplete, the service centre will contact you and provide you with the opportunity to address the shortfall.
-Please remember that your application will be returned to you if you do not address the shortfall within a reasonable period of time.
+If the application is incomplete, Aircraft Certification will contact you.
+You will be asked to correct and complete your application.
+Your application will be returned to you if you do not correct and complete the application within a reasonable period of time.

 Step 4 - Estimate of costs

-A description of the estimate process is in CASA's fees and charges section.
+A description of the estimate process is in our fees and charges section.

-Note: Having paid the estimate, should you at any stage during the assessment of the application, wish to cancel the application, notify the service centre in writing.
-CASA will recover costs for work completed up to the date of cancellation.
+Note: If you wish to cancel the application at any time, notify Aircraft Certification in writing.
+We will recover costs for work completed up to the date of cancellation.

 Step 5 - Assessment